 Table of Contents

-An X-ray is the most common method of examining bones and some organs to determine the source of injury.
-X-rays are often prescribed after an accident or during bone damage.
-Patients that undergo an X-ray report no pain or radiation damage; this is because the radiation released into the body after an X-ray is lower than what people absorb from natural sources.
+Digital X-ray is the most common method of examining bones and some organs to determine the source of injury.
+X-rays are often prescribed after an accident or when bones are damaged.
+To gain a better understanding of what is happening inside the body, radiology imaging such CT scanners and MRI scanners.
+Radiation released into the body after an X-ray is lower than what people absorb from natural sources, which is why patients who undergo an X-ray report no pain or radiation damage..
 In this blog post, we will explain everything you need to know about X-rays to help you stay calm during medical procedures.

 What Are X-Rays and What Do They Do?